 Winston Churchill – one of Uganda’s early Tourists – 1907

-The African Safari of Winston Churchill’s – 1907 African Travels to Uganda
+The Story of Winston Churchill’s 1907 African Travels to Uganda

-1901 was the year that the long-awaited Uganda Railroad line reached the Port Town of Kisumu along with Lake Victoria on the Kenyan side of the Lake.
+1901 was when the long-awaited Uganda Railroad line reached the Port Town of Kisumu along Lake Victoria on the Kenyan side of the Lake.
 Now the route from Mombasa to Kisumu- a journey that took months by foot could be done in days by rail.

-Winston Churchill was a 33-year-old member of Parliament in 1907 who had been appointed Parliamentary Under-Secretary of State for the Colonies.
-Winston Churchill wanted to visit the British Protectorate of Uganda, which was still unfamiliar Territory at that time resulting in Winston Churchill’s – 1907 African Travels to Uganda.
+Winston Churchill’s 1907 African Travels to Uganda: Winston Churchill was a 33-year-old member of Parliament in 1907 who had been appointed Parliamentary Under-Secretary of State for the Colonies.
+Winston Churchill wanted to visit the British Protectorate of Uganda, which was still an unfamiliar Territory at that time resulting in Winston Churchill’s – 1907 African Travels to Uganda.

 Upon arriving in Mombasa, he took the train from Mombasa to Kisumu and then crossed Lake Victoria by Steamer.
 He visited the then colonial capital of Entebbe.

-He made a journey to Kampala and Mengo by rickshaw pulled by young men who relieved every eight miles.
+He journeyed to Kampala and Mengo by rickshaw pulled by young men who were replaced every eight miles.

-At Mengo, Churchill paid homage to the Kabaka at his palace at Lubiri and met with the local chiefs in Buganda.
+At Mengo, Churchill paid homage to the Kabaka at his palace at Lubiri.
+He met with the local chiefs in Buganda.
 The next day, he paid a visit to the young Kabaka Daudi Chwa II for the second time in two days, where a Ganda war dance was performed in his honor.
-He was presented with two spears and a shield,
+He was presented with two spears and a shield as a gift.

-In those days, there was no Owen’s Dam on the Nile in Jinja.
-There were the Ripon Falls where he left the modern transport of railway and steamboats, and he and his party trekked on foot for three days.
+There was no Owen’s Dam on the Nile in Jinja in those days.
+The Ripon Falls was where he left the modern transport of railway and steamboats, and he and his party trekked on foot for three days.
 He did this to bypass the Nile Rapids.
-Afterward, he and his party continued with Ugandan Canoes to Lake Kyoga, which made it a five-day journey.
+Afterward, he and his party continued with Ugandan Canoes to Lake Kyoga, making it a five-day journey.

 From there, he took a bicycle to the town of Masindi in northern Uganda, a trip that took five days.
-The journey today by Vehicle from Jinja to Masindi and on to Murchison Falls – today that entire journey from Jinja to Murchison Falls would be a mere 7 hours.
-Still, then it took Winston Churchill 13 days to reach the most powerful waterfall in the world.
+Today, the journey from Jinja to Masindi and on to Murchison Falls – today, that entire journey from Jinja to Murchison Falls would be a mere 7 hours.
+Still, it took Winston Churchill 13 days to reach the most powerful waterfall in the world.

-Of those various means of transport, Winston Churchill wrote about the Bicycle “The best of all methods of progression in Central Africa is the bicycle…Had I known before coming to Uganda, the advantages which this method presents…I should have been able to travel far more widely through the country, instead of merely journeying from one Great Lake to the other.
-I could, within the same limits of time, have explored the fertile and populous plateau of Toro, descended the beautiful valley of Semliki, and traversed the Albert Lake from to end, and skirted the slopes of Rwenzori.
+Of those various means of transport, Winston Churchill wrote about the Bicycle “The best of all methods of progression in Central Africa is the bicycle…Had I known before coming to Uganda the advantages which this method presents…I should have been able to travel far more widely through the Country instead of merely journeying from one Great Lake to the other.
+Within the same limits of time, I could have explored Toro’s fertile and populous plateau, descended the beautiful valley of Semliki, traversed Albert Lake from to end, and skirted the slopes of Rwenzori.
 If youth but knew…!
 W.S.
 Churchill-My African Journey 1908.

-Uganda so impressed Winston Churchill during his 1907 Safari that he wrote a book about it published in 1908, which he called “My African Journey” and a journey (safari) but not extravagant, it was Spartan compared to others before and after him.
+Uganda so impressed Winston Churchill during his 1907 Safari that he wrote a book published in 1908 called “My African Journey,” a journey (safari) but not extravagant.
+It was Spartan compared to others before and after him.

 “For magnificence, for variety of form and color, for profusion of brilliant life — bird, insect, reptile, beast — for vast scale — Uganda is truly “the Pearl of Africa.”